BarryDigby/MA5112/week4/README.md

 cd /data/MSc/2023/
 ```

 Please create a directory for yourself.
 The data is available at `/data/MSc/2023/rna_seq_dataset`.
 Similarly to your local script, use `kallisto index` to index the `Homo_sapiens.GRCh38.cdna.all.fa` file.
-Next, use `kallisto quant` to align each of the reads to the reference.
+Next, use `kallisto quant` to align each of the reads to the reference (take care not to corrupt the data for your classmates).
 In addition to the input FASTQ file , output directory and the reference index file, you will need to specify the following flags:

 - `--single`: Indicate input is single-end reads (requires -l and -s)
 - `-t 2`: threads to use